Class 12- Vistas “The Enemy” Complete Analysis

 3. Character Sketch: The American Prisoner

-• Identity: The American prisoner remains unnamed throughout the story, known only by nationality.
-He is a young man captured during wartime, washed ashore near the residence of Sadao and Hana.
+• Identity: The American prisoner (Tom) is a young man captured during wartime and washed ashore near the residence of Sadao and Hana.

 • Physical Description: Described as a shaggy-haired young man with a stubbly blond beard, he has scars on his neck, which are crimson at times.
 The American prisoner’s gaunt appearance indicates his ordeal at sea and his precarious health condition upon arrival.